mrets/Help/certificates_exporting_certifcates.md

 <br>

-### To begin the Export process, select the Certificates that you wish to Export and click "Transfer".
+### To begin the Export process, select the Certificates that you wish to Export and select "Transfer".

 ![](https://github.com/markmrets/photos/blob/master/export%201%20.png?raw=true)